nestordemeure/fastai2-SHAP/README.md

 This repository includes bindings to use the [SHAP](https://github.com/slundberg/shap) interpretability library with [fastai2](http://dev.fast.ai/)'s tabular learner.

+**WARNING: This repo has now been integrated into [fastshap](https://github.com/muellerzr/fastshap).
+You should use it instead as it is kept up to date and gets all the bug fixes.**

 ## Usage

 To use this code, you will first need to install [SHAP](https://github.com/slundberg/shap) : `pip install shap`